dkraczkowski/opyapi/README.md

  - `nullable` accepts nulls, nones as value
  - `description` sets open api description for the field
  - `deprecated` deprecates field in the schema
+ - `read_only` sets property to read only mode (POST, PUT, PATCH methods cannot mutate property)
+ - `write_only` sets property to write only mode (property is hidden from all GET requests)

 ### Number `opyapi.schema.types.Number`
 Represents any valid number, like: